Goldenrevolver/ValheimMiniMods/TreeEnemiesWeakToChopDamage/TreeEnemiesWeakToChopDamage/Package/README.md

 Since the base game doesn't show you the chop damage of your axe, I added it into the tooltip.

+There is also the option to fix the color of the damage number to priorise chop damage over slash damage (that's why trees show grey numbers when using some axes).

 ## Lightning resistance